Waiheke goes electric with its bus fleet but...

 Are you able to work from home for a couple of days a week?
 Employers may be more receptive given the recent Covid experience.

-Do you need multiple cars in our household with their associated on-road costs?
-Could we make our household car use more efficient?
+Do you need multiple cars in your household with their associated on-road costs?
+Could you make household car use more efficient?
 One car is less pressure on the household earnings than two or three.

 Next time you replace the car; if an EV is still not an option, go for fuel efficiency rather than looks.
 Will a smaller, fuel efficient (and cheaper) car get the kids to school as effectively as that heavy SUV that may actually be lethal should a child unexpectedly runs across the road in front of you.
 Do you need to drop the kids off at school?
 Could they walk or cycle or, can you time your (and their) daily exercise around school start and finish - it is good for everyone.
 If more people did this there would be less vehicle traffic around the school to pose a danger (your reason for driving them?) to the children attending.